October 25, 2021

-The pandemic has notably accelerated adoption of HR predictive analytics systems, and while this may be the most promising time ever to adopt reliable and established machine learning algorithms into your own HR department's forecasting systems, it's important to have a clear understanding of what the company is trying to achieve, and how success or failure can be quantified in non-ambiguous ways that lend themselves to analytical systems.
+The pandemic has notably accelerated the adoption of HR predictive analytics systems and driven HR digital transformation.
+While this may be the most promising time ever to adopt reliable and established machine learning algorithms into your own HR department's forecasting systems, it's important to have a clear understanding of what the company is trying to achieve, and how success or failure can be quantified in non-ambiguous ways that lend themselves to analytical systems.
 This is not a problem that machine learning can solve for you.

 Additionally, it's necessary to establish whether the means currently exist to generate the data that will drive your predictive analytics system; though it can be tempting to leverage historical in-house data simply because there are already many years' worth of reports and logs to analyze, it may be better to start fresh with more adept data architectures that will begin to bear fruit in a year or so; and to pay attention to the necessary equipment and methodologies that will constitute a business intelligence pipeline of growing value.